lorenzodeveloper/CyberDindarolo/README.md

 ## OpenAPI 3.0.0 description:

 - <a href="https://petstore.swagger.io/?ul=https://raw.githubusercontent.com/lorenzodeveloper/CyberDindarolo/master/openapi-schema.yaml">OpenAPI Swagger **DRAFT**</a>
-*(HTTP_4XX error codes are not reported)*
+*(HTTP_4XX error codes have been omitted)*

-*It could be tested only in a local environment as I haven't allowed CORS requests.*
+*It can be tested only in a local environment as I haven't allowed CORS requests.*

 ## Author
 - Lorenzo Fiorani